About Brooke Stepp

 I received my undergrad degree from The Evergreen State College in Olympia, WA where I focused on the political economy of race, class and gender with an emphasis on postcolonial studies.
 I wouldn't be who I am, with the knowledge I carry into my work if it weren't for my time at Evergreen and in Olympia.

 I completed my graduate training in counseling and nutrition at Bastyr University.
 While at Bastyr I enjoyed making connections between physical and mental health, while also working to further my own understanding of the ways that cultural context shapes our relationship to food and our bodies.
-I believe in the Health at Every Size approach and have completed intensive training with Dr. Linda Bacon, herself.
+I believe in the Health at Every Size approach and have completed intensive training with Dr. Linda Bacon.
 I completed my senior practicum experience at Seattle's very own Seattle Counseling Service.

 I continue to expand my knowledge and skills by attending trainings related to somatics, Health at Every Size, body image, disordered eating, trauma, and social justice.
 I hold licensure in the state of Washington as a Licensed Mental Health Counselor (LMHC #LH60749491) and Certified Nutritionist (CN #NU60571006).